Elk21/GameDev/Engines.md

 ... urgh ...

 ## [Corona](https://ru.coronalabs.com/)
-Only LUA supported
+Only LUA supported.

 ### Features
-* Is has russian documentaition, сука блядь
+* Is has russian documentation, сука блядь
 * Cross platform
 * All the shit we need.
 Particles, GUI, physics, network, etc.
 * Corona Native.
 You can connect any libs in any lang you want with it.
 * Lots of pluggins
-* Marketpalce for everything (music, sprites, ets.)
+* Marketplace for everything (music, sprites, ets.)
 * Publishing system
 * Hot-reload.
 When you're ready to test on real devices, build and deploy your app just once and then see code/assets update automatically, all over your local network

 ## [Defold](https://www.defold.com/)
-Only LUA supported
+Only LUA supported.

 ### Features
 * Cross platform